Image of a physician with the text Oregon Medical Malpractice Insurance Physician's Guide overlayed.

-We recommend carriers with an AM Best “A” or higher rating.
+We recommend carriers with an AM Best rating of “A” or higher.
 An A-rating indicates financial strength, long-term solvency, and an established history of protecting Oregon physicians.

 • ISMIE Mutual Insurance Company